sjholden/ct-chargen/README.md

 All the rolling is performed server side, other than generating over and over it shouldn't be possible for the player to "cheat" - there's no undo or reloading to retry a roll.

+## Current Deployment

+A running instance is available at https://ct-chargen.appspot.com/

+Note that rolled characters are all stored on the associated cloud storage - I have access to them though there's no way to enter private data anyway.
+They may also be deleted at any time which would break any /sheet/ urls.

 ## Known Issues

 * Basically still untested.